awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 `diversified`
 The Spot Instances are distributed across all pools\.

+`capacityOptimized`
+The Spot Instances come from the pool with optimal capacity for the number of instances that are launching\.

 `InstancePoolsToUseCount`
 The Spot Instances are distributed across the number of Spot pools that you specify\.
 This parameter is valid only when used in combination with `lowestPrice`\.